-[03-JAN-25] Here we present the terminations and depth electrodes we can supply with our Subcutaneous Transmitters (SCT).
-An electrode is a component designed to acquire the electrical potential at some location in an animal's body.
-A lead termination is an electrically conducting component designed to connect to an electrode or to act itself as an electrode.
-The "D-Pin" termination is a gold-plated pin soldered to the end of an electrode lead, and it's express purpose is to mate with the "E-Socket" mounted of a depth electrode.
-But the "A-Coil" termination is 1 mm of bare steel helix at the end of an electrode lead, and it's express purpose is to be used as an electrode.
-We can deploy it as an EEG electrode by straightening, bending, cutting short, and fastening in place with a skull screw.
-Or we can deploy it as an EMG electrode by making a cut in a musle, inserting into the cut, being sure that the silicone insulation enters the cut, and securing the wire with cyanoacrylate.
-Whenever a termination mates with an electrode, the electrode is always a "depth electrode": one that penetrates into the brain, and by virtue of its mounting fixture and straight wire cannot be attached to the electrode lead before implantation, because we cannot tunnel the electrode under the skin to the skull during surgery without bending the depth electrode wire.
+[29-JUL-25] We supply a variety of lead terminations and electrodes for use with our Subcutaneous Transmitters (SCTs), Head-Mounting Transmitters (HMTs), and Implantable-Stimulator Transponders (ISTs).
+An electrode is a component designed to acquire the electrical potential at a particular location in an animal's body.
+A termination is an electrically conducting component at the end of a flexible lead that is designed to connect to an electrode or to itself act as an electrode.
+The "B-Screw" termination is a steel screw soldered to the end of a flexible lead in such a way that the slot in the head of the screw is free for us to turn the screw into a skull hole.
+The screw itself will act as the electrode.
+The "D-Pin" termination is a gold-plated pin soldered to the end of a lead that mates with an "E-Socket" mounted of a depth electrode.
+But the "A-Coil" termination, on the other hand, is 1 mm of bare steel helix at the end of a lead that itself will be used as an electrode.
+We deploy it as an EEG electrode by straightening it, bending it, cutting it short, and fastening it in place with a screw.
+A "P-Coil" termination is 3 mm of bare steel helix.
+We can deploy the P-Coil as an EMG electrode by making a cut in a musle, inserting it into the cut, and securing with sutures.

 For a separate discussion of silicone-insulated electrode leads, see Flexible Wires.
 For instructions on soldering stainless steel wire and screws, see Solder Joints.
 For a discussion of the sources of the electroencephalogram (EEG), see The Source of EEG.
 For calculation and estimates of electrode impedance, see Electrode Impedance.
 For a presentation of the behavior of various electrode metals in response to DC signals, see Step Response of Metal Electrodes.